Storage & Handling: How to Prevent Falling Items

 For conveyors with packages, totes and other small loads, side mounted guard railing provides good protection against product spills.
 Ideal for curves, as these rails can track exactly to the shape of the conveyor as it moves through a facility.

 Conveyor safety nets

-In operations where conveyors pass overhead, it’s not unusual to see conveyors guarded by both side mounted guard railing and conveyor system safety nets, to provide redundant safety.
+In operations where conveyors pass overhead, it’s not unusual to see conveyors guarded by both side-mounted guard railing and conveyor system safety nets, to provide redundant safety.
 These systems help prevent falls that standard conveyor guardrails can’t, (falling conveyor components or large cartons that escape the limited reach of fixed guardrails).
 Nets will even catch a conveyor roller if one happens to fall.
-Nets can also be specified with a fine weave that catches smaller falling parts, hardware, etc. They provide flexibility in dealing with falling items that isn’t necessarily present in guardrail based solutions.
+Nets can also be specified with a fine weave that catches smaller falling parts, hardware, etc. They provide flexibility in dealing with falling items that aren’t necessarily present in guardrail-based solutions.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.